Key Compliance and Security Considerations for the Energy Industry

 Microsoft 365 provides an integrated and comprehensive solution which enables easy-to-use cloud-based collaboration across the enterprise with Microsoft Teams.
 Microsoft Teams also enables better communication and collaboration with field service staff, helping energy organizations to be more efficient and effective.
 Better collaboration across the enterprise and with field staff can ultimately help energy organizations to better serve customers.

 Energy industry organizations must comply with strict regulations related to how they store, secure, manage, and retain information related to their operations and customers.
 They must also comply with regulations related to how they monitor and prevent the manipulation of energy markets.
 Microsoft 365 provides robust security controls for protecting data, identities, devices, and applications from risks and complying with strict energy industry regulations.
 Built-in tools are provided to help energy organizations assess their compliance, as well as take action and track remediation activities over time.
 These tools also provide easy to use methods for monitoring and supervising communications.
-The Microsoft 365 platform is built on foundational components like Microsoft Azure and Azure Active Directory, helping to secure the overall platform and helping the organization meet compliance requirements for FedRAMP Moderate and High control sets.
+The Microsoft 365 platform is built on foundational components like Microsoft Azure and Microsoft Entra ID, helping to secure the overall platform and helping the organization meet compliance requirements for FedRAMP Moderate and High control sets.
 This in turn contributes to an energy organization's ability to meet NERC CIP standards.

 Overall, Microsoft 365 helps energy organizations to better protect the organization, to have more robust compliance programs, and to enable staff to focus on gaining better insights and implementing strategies to better reduce risk.